German schools prepare for influx of Ukrainian refugee children | DW | 16.03.2022

 What is certain is that people in Germany are willing to help.
 "I have the impression that there is great solidarity.
 So many people are taking to the streets against the war.
 Many volunteers are coming to help in a very hands-on way," says GEW education expert Anja Bensinger-Stolze.

-"Our heart is wide, but our possibilities are finite," said former German President Joachim Gauck when a million refugees arrived in Germany in 2015/16.
+"Our heart is wide, but our possibilities are finite," said former German President Joachim Gauck when a million refugees arrived in Germany in 2015 and 2016.
 In view of the strained education system, this sentence rings true again today.

 While you're here: Every Tuesday, DW editors round up what is happening in German politics and society.
 You can sign up here for the weekly email newsletter Berlin Briefing.